 - Ideally the members include practicing nurses and students from each regulated category

 - Members should be representative of Indigenous and non-Indigenous communities

 - All practicing nurses, nursing students and retired nurses must be CNA members

-To inform dialogue and support strong decision making, to reflect CNA membership and the community CNA members serve, and to identify and question biases, the chair and board will consider the following criteria when selecting members to be part of the circle:
+To inform dialogue and support strong decision making, to reflect CNA membership and the community CNA members serve, and to identify and question biases, the chair and board will consider the following criteria when selecting members to be part of the council:

 - Representation from the four regulated nursing categories and students in programs leading to careers in the four regulated categories